rafi-gemhar33/rails-notes/ruby/10_collections_central_enumerable_and_enumerator.md

 ### The take and drop methods
 - `take`
-  - “take” a certain number of elements from the beginning
+  - "take" a certain number of elements from the beginning
   -  it returns an empty array if the array is empty.
 - `drop`
-  - “drop” a certain number of elements
+  - "drop" a certain number of elements

 - `drop_while`
   - It drops the elements if the block returns true